catseye/Samovar/README.md

 ### TODO

 *   Implement an actual solver.
-*   Allow variables to notated so that they can bind reflexively, e.g. `?*A looks at ?*B` can bind both variables to Alice.
+*   Maybe allow variables to be notated so that they can bind reflexively, e.g. `?*A looks at ?*B` can bind both variables to Alice.
 *   Make `?_` work such that you can say `¬holding(?_, club)` to mean "if no one is holding the club".